thiagoguarino/trybe-project34-algorithms/README.md

 - `python3 -m pip install -r dev-requirements.txt`

-5. how to execute the app
+5. how to execute the app: `python3 filename.py`

-- each file works on its own, so: `python3 filename.py`. don't forget to call the functions on the file so it prints the outputs.
+- each file works on its own. don't forget to call the functions on the file so it prints the outputs.